 - Vladimir Lenin, Head of Government of Soviet Russia

 We thought it would be interesting to take a look at famous INTJ criminals.
 That said, we are in no way insinuating that the INTJ personality type is an indicator for the commission of criminal activity.
-The MBTI theory could never force people to make good or bad decisions, this is of course subject to their own free will and morality.
+The 16 personalities theory could never force people to make good or bad decisions, this is of course subject to their own free will and morality.
 Nonetheless, we have selected a few infamous INTJ criminals that all share the same evil mindset:

 - Adam Worth, German-born American criminal